LET US HELP YOU

 129 Years of Experience and Innovation for Canada

 GE has been a committed local partner, operating in Canada since 1892, and has been a pioneer in Canada’s commercial nuclear energy industry since the 1950s.
 GE was part of a consortium that developed Canada's first nuclear plant, the Nuclear Power Demonstration unit, in 1962.
 In the 1970s and 1980s the company supplied fuel handling equipment for the Bruce and Darlington plants and for several decades manufactured fuel for the CANDU fleet.

 Building on our Legacy

 We have designed for, fueled and serviced the nuclear energy industry for more than 60 years.
-We look forward to building on this legacy by boldly innovating to bring the world’s first grid-scale SMR to Canada, creating jobs and spurring economic development while positioning Ontario as an SMR hub and Canada as a leader in the deployment of this technology.
+We look forward to building on this legacy by boldly innovating to bring the world’s first grid-scale SMR to Canada, creating jobs and spurring economic development while positioning Ontario as an SMR hub and Canada as a leader in the deployment of this carbon-free generation technology.